ellimckinley/readme-generator/README.md

 # README Generator

 ## Description
-This app easily prompts for required information to create a high quality README file within the repository.
+This app allows developers to easily and quickly create a high quality README file for their applications via a series of command line prompts.

 ## Table of Contents
 - [Installation Instructions](#installation-instructions)